nbreznau/Replication-Brooks-Manza/README.md

           t statistics in parentheses
           * p<0.05, ** p<0.01, *** p<0.001

-# COMMENTS / REACTIONS
+# COMMENTS / REACTIONS / RELATED

 ## Weakliem's Comment

 David Weakliem replicated my work and changed the liberal regime variable, moving Japan into the common as opposed to civic law 'regime'.
 He published this comment in Sociological Science.
-I provide his code here (this is still forthcoming).
+The file [weakl.do](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/weakl.do) produces Weakliem's results and produces a second set of results demonstrating that his results become insignificant when using robust-clustered standard errors as Brooks and Manza and I did in our analyses.

+### Weakliem's Results without Robust-Clustering

+### Weakliem's Results with Robust-Clustered Standard Errors

 ## Political Science Replication (Blog by Janz)

 ["The Replication Road"](https://politicalsciencereplication.wordpress.com/2015/07/15/guest-post-the-replication-road-scientific-detour-or-destination-by-nate-breznau/)

+## Secondary Observer Effects

+Users may also access the code to replicate a related paper ["Secondary Observer Effects"](https://doi.org/10.1080/13645579.2014.1001221), providing a finding related to 'researcher degrees of freedom' based on two reproductions of the original Brooks and Manza macro-data by myself and Lane Kenworthy (this is forthcoming as a separate Repository).

+## Soc Job Rumors

+A discussion took place in the forum SocJobRumors under the heading ["How come nobody cares that Brooks and Manza were wrong?"](http://www.socjobrumors.com/topic/how-come-nobody-cares-that-brooks-and-manza-were).